jakobzhao/geog328/README.md

 -   **Quiz 2:** [HTML Fundamentals](https://canvas.uw.edu/courses/1479441/quizzes/1531299) `Due: Oct 13th, by 11:59pm`
 -   **Quiz 3:** [CSS Fundamentals](https://canvas.uw.edu/courses/1479441/quizzes/1531540) `Due: Oct 15th, by 11:59pm`
 -   **Lab 2:** [Responsive web page design](labs/lab03) `Due: Oct 22th, by 11:59pm`

 ### Week 4: Front-end Coding: Javascript and GeoJSON

+In this week, we will focus on learning JavaScript.
+Also, for web applications, geographical data are stored in the JavaScript Object Notation (JSON) format, or namely GeoJSON.
+This week will introduce you to the general format of GeoJSON, demonstrate how to asynchronously load GeoJSON data to your Web GIS application.
+Similar to the previous week, we offer a quiz on JavaScript and a new lab on how to load, parse and map GeoJSON data on the web.

 <!-- Oct 18 -->